sparknet-innovations/movie-web-app/README.md

 # 🎬 MovieZone – A Responsive Movie Web App

-Welcome to **MovieZone**, a responsive and visually appealing web app built with React (without JSX).
+Welcome to **MovieZone**, a responsive and visually appealing web app built with React.
 It showcases different movie categories like Bollywood, Hollywood, South Indian, and Animated films with hardcoded data.
 Ideal for beginner-level projects or personal portfolios.

 ---